 More than half of employees (54 percent) would readily quit their current job for another job that allows them to work from home A remote work research in 2020 also revealed that more than 40 percent of employees now prefer to work from home permanently.
 In fact, 80 percent of employees say that they would turn down a job offer if it didn’t allow them to work remotely.

 Over 78 percent of companies believe that offering flexible and remote working perks enables them to expand their talent pool.

 No matter what your business goals are, it is the people in your organization who drive the company to success.
-Hiring the right talent in your organization can drive efficiency, lead to growth, and make all the difference.
+Hiring the right talent on job boards like Lensa in your organization can drive efficiency, lead to growth, and make all the difference.
 Therefore the ability to attract and retain top talent is one of the key factors for succeeding in the business world.